What to expect

+The expected outcome of a degree in Physical Therapy is an entry-level professional position.
 Over 130 students are currently enrolled in our DPT degree program.
-For the class entering in summer 2011 we received almost 400 applications, and matriculated 45 students.
+When we began tracking in summer 2011, we received almost 400 applications, and matriculated 45 students.
 Over the past three years, over 99% of those students who matriculated have graduated, 100% of our graduates have passed the Physical Therapy licensure exam and all those seeking employment are working as Physical Therapists.

 - Why change to a DPT program?